rishbkaushik/Insurance-Dataset-EDA-Project/README.md

-# Insurance-Dataset-EDA-Project
-Performed exploratory data analysis on a health insurance dataset to identify key factors influencing medical charges.
-Used Python (Pandas, Seaborn, Matplotlib) to uncover insights related to age, BMI, smoking status, and regional effects on cost.

 # 🩺 Insurance Data Analysis

 This project performs exploratory data analysis (EDA) on a health insurance dataset to understand how features like age, gender, BMI, smoking status, and region impact medical charges.